BritishGeologicalSurvey/pyagsapi/README.md

 It can:

 - Validate AGS files to v4.x of the AGS data format standard
+- Validate AGS files for submission to the [National Geoscience Data Center (NGDC)](http://transfer.bgs.ac.uk/ingestion)
 - Convert between AGS format files and spreadsheet files `.ags` <-> `.xlsx`

-Additionally .ags files can be validated for submission to the [National Geoscience Data Center (NGDC)](http://transfer.bgs.ac.uk/ingestion)
+- Download PDF logs of existing files within the National Geoscience Data Centre

-It is built on the FastAPI framework, using the official FastAPI docker image as it's base.
+It is built on the FastAPI framework, using the official FastAPI Docker image.

 The core Python API provides the functionality to validate and convert AGS geotechnical data.
 From here, standard Python web frameworks like Uvicorn and Starlette provide the web API/wrapper atop the core Python API.